mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 ### Stage Two - Interrupted Attention and Overcoming Mind-Wandering:

+Goals: Shorten periods of mind-wandering and extend periods of sustained attention to the meditation object.

+Obstacles:  Mind-wandering, monkey-mind, impatience.

+Skills:  Reinforcing spontaneous introspective awareness by non-judgemental recognition of mind-wandering.

+Mastery:  Sustained attention for at least a few minutes while mind-wandering lasts only a few seconds.

+*  **Following** is a technique involving identifying specific events and qualities of the meditation object.

+*  Cultivate peripheral awareness.

+*  Ground in the body as an antidote to monkey-mind.

+*  Every practice for achieving stable attention is based on the principle of *intentionally selecting the locus of attention*.

+*  The elements of success:
+1. Relax
+2. Look for the joy
+3. Observe (non-judgmentally)
+4. Let it come - Let it be - Let it go.

 ### Stage Three - Extended Continuity of Attention and Overcoming Forgetting:

 ### Third Interlude - How Mindfulness Works: